rdz-oss/BattyBirdNET-Analyzer/README.md

 ## Classifiers
 The classifiers are used together with BirdNET to identify the bats.
 The audio file you provide is resampled to 144kHz and presented to BirdNET in a sequences of one second.
 It can hence pick up frequencies of up to 144kHz/2  = 72kHz.
-While this is not as high as bats can go, it captures a large enough range for classifcation.
+While this is not as high as bats can go, it captures a large enough range to attempt a first classifcation.
 The system can also be run at higher frequencies (see methods).
 Essentially, BirdNET believes that a bird made these one second bat sounds in three seconds.
 It generates a representation of the audio signal (embedding) which is then taken by the classifiers listed below to identify the bat.
 The classifier 'knows' that this is a bat and not a bird as BirdNET would believe.

 | Classifier       |  Range      |     Training set size    | Validation loss and precision |
 |:-------|:------|:------| :------|